agencyenterprise/alpha-ai-avatar-sdk-aipi/docs/AI-PI/avatar_sdk_documentation.md

 - The manually controlled avatar (`<ManualAvatarDisplay/>`) requires developers to directly use the `avatarController.speak()` command, giving full control over the avatar's speech.

 - The conversational avatar (`<ConversationalAvatarDisplay />`) interacts with the AvatarService backend LLM.
-Developers can adjust the LLM that powers the avatar's speech through the conversation state via .setSystemMessage() and .setConversationHistory() but have no direct control over the avatar's speech output.
+Developers can adjust the LLM that powers the avatar's speech through the conversation state via .setConversationHistory() but have no direct control over the avatar's speech output.

 ### Instructions for Choosing `<ManualAvatarDisplay/>`vs `<ConversationalAvatarDisplay/>`